u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 Universities not only became key pipelines of scientific talent and centers of basic research, but evolved into engines of innovation through Technology Transfer Offices (TTO), and more.
 They continued to bundle more and more functions into their overall purpose in society.

 Over time, others entered the orbit of this budding scientific system.
-Most notable were scholarly societies and publishers, which started well before as a way to disseminate scientific knowledge, but increasingly cemented themselves with universities to influence how science is done, and how new knowledge is, and is not shared.
+Most notable were scholarly societies and publishers, which started well before as a way to disseminate scientific knowledge, but increasingly cemented themselves with universities to influence how science is done, and how new knowledge is, and is not, shared.

 ## "Science" Today